How Can a Child Become Emancipated in California?

 - Choose an alternative together.
 Parents and children can decide together what the best outcome might be.
 Perhaps this involves using government programs or placement with private agencies.

-- Living with other family.
+- Living with another family.
 Even if the parents aren’t the right placement for the child, maybe living with another relative is best.
 Aunts, uncles, grandparents, and other familial relations may offer suitable alternatives without involving emancipation.

 “Since every case is so entirely different, there may be solutions the family hadn’t even considered,” says Griffith.
 “It’s important to consult with a knowledgeable family attorney to see what the best scenario is for your individual situation.”